francelo/Pinhole-Camera-Model-/README.md

 After the execution of the script will appear two plots: one for the projection of a generic point and one for the projection in the image plane of a inclined rectangle, as mentioned above.

+The second plot also contains the projection in a separate chart (as a photograph).

 <figure class="image">
   <img src="pictures/point_projection.png" width="560">
   <figcaption></figcaption>